Content

 Test grading

-The theoretical part of the test is 10 points.
+The coding part of the test is graded in three different categories.

 Code quality, which evaluates